 All admitted applicants are automatically considered for merit scholarships.
-Merit scholarships are primarily determined by academic indicators (LSAT and undergraduate GPA) and range up to full tuition.
+Merit scholarships are primarily determined by academic indicators (LSAT or GRE score and undergraduate GPA) and range up to full tuition.
 The Office of Admissions generally begins awarding merit scholarships in late January and continues throughout the admissions cycle.

 More information regarding types of financial aid available to part-time evening students, including institutional scholarships and federal aid, is available on the Part-Time JD Financial Aid webpage.

 Many employers pay part or all of an employee's tuition and related educational expenses, particularly if the proposed course of study enhances the employee's ability to perform the employer's business.
 You should check with your personnel or benefits office, and if your company has such educational benefits, you can arrange "contract" billing through the university's Office of Student Accounts.

 American University offers educational benefits for all of its full time employees and their spouses.
 These benefits, which cover between eighteen and twenty four hours of remitted tuition per academic year, have enabled a number of university employees to earn their law degrees.
 For further information, contact the university's Human Resources Development office.